Inflectra/spira-documentation/docs/SpiraTestPlanTeam_Requirements_Management_Integration_Guide/Importing From RequisitePro.md

 importer.
 You should now log into SpiraTest using the same user name and password that was used for the import to view the imported project.

-## 21B1.3.
-Using RequisitePro w/ SpiraTest
+## Using RequisitePro with SpiraTest

 Once you have completed this initial import, you will now have two systems that can be used together to manage your project's lifecycle.